Places

 Gotokuji·¥

-The famous waving cat shrine.
-Buy yourself a cat figurine.
-In a fun local neighborhood.
+The famous waving cat shrine on a beautiful temple grounds.
+Located a short walk from a fun local neighborhood.

-Don't MissBuy a small cat figurine at the shrine.
+Don't MissBuying a small cat figurine at the shrine.
 Great souvenir that actually means something.

-Skip It IfYou've maxed out on temples / don’t have time to go to Gotokuji.
+Skip It IfYou've maxed out on temples or don’t have time to go to Gotokuji.

 Verified by Karalena (lived in Tokyo 6 months)